harshitbansal05/Deep-Coral-Tf/README.md

 * Finally, training begins.
 Since a pre-trained Alexnet is used as the model, the weights of the Alexnet need to be downloaded and stored in the directory `/office31_data`.
 The link for downloading weights is [here](https://www.cs.toronto.edu/~guerzhoy/tf_alexnet/bvlc_alexnet.npy).
 The training is carried for 40 epochs and the training checkpoints are saved in `/office31_data/train`.
 Also, a summary of the loss, gradient and weights is also made and saved in `/office31_data/summary` and can be used for visualization in Tensorboard.

+2. To evaluate the model on the target distribution (**webcam** for the current implementation), run `python3 eval_net.py`.
+It performs the evaluation on the entire target dataset and prints the precision at the end.

 ## Contributing
 Suggestions and pull requests are actively welcome.